heedy/connectordb-desktop/README.md

 ```

 If you don't have PyQT5, it automatically falls back to using PyQT4.

+If using python 2, you will also need `subprocess32`.

 It is up to you to set it up to run on login right now - use your desktop environment's startup manager.